PHart3/2-groups-agda/README.md

 ## Overview

-We construct a fully verified biequivalence between
+- We construct a fully verified biequivalence between
     1. the (2,1)-category of coherent 2-groups
     2. the (2,1)-category of 2-truncated connected pointed types.

   We also derive a verified equality between them by way of univalence.

+  A preprint outlining our mechanization is located [here](https://phart3.github.io/2Grp-biequiv-preprint.pdf).

+- We mechanize Owen Milner's equivalence between the type of *n*-groups (i.e., pointed connected *n*-types) and that of Sính triples (where *n* > 1).

 The code has been checked with Agda 2.6.4.3.
-A preprint outlining our mechanization is located [here](https://phart3.github.io/2Grp-biequiv-preprint.pdf).

 ## Organization